jovotech/jovo-framework/docs/basic-concepts/routing/README.md

 ### Input

-In the `MyNameIsIntent` above, the user's first name is passed as input, which can be accessed with `this.$inputs.name.value`.
+In the `MyNameIsIntent` of the example above, the user's first name is passed as input, which can be accessed with `this.$inputs.name.value`.

 ```javascript
 app.setHandler({